MatthewEskolin/Garmin_To_Fitbit_Steps_Sync_Web/Garmin_To_Fitbit_Steps_Sync_Web/README.md

 * We will call this from the WebScraper with the days steps
 * We may initialized it with the hard-coded access_code perhpas in user-secret vault - that is our next step and our next stream.

+### 05/10/2022
+* The GarminConnectScraper app should be added as a Scheduled Task in Windows
+* Let's build and test the new api call from the scraper